Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

 * Create an instance of Azure Container Registry in the Azure Portal.
 You may keep using the same Resource Group.
 [Here](https://docs.microsoft.com/en-us/azure/container-registry/) is more information on ACR
 * Your provisioned AKS cluster will look similar to the one below:

-## Set up Build  Definition in VSTS
+## Set up Build  Definition in Azure DevOps
 * Go to VSTS, create a new build
 * To set up build steps, you will add two Docker tasks and one for Publish Artifact (docker build, docker push, publish k8s files)
 * Your Completed build defintion with three tasks will look like this: